MorningCoffeeZombie/vswitch/README.md

 VPN Provider: Publicly available VPNs (use at your own risk)
 VPN Provider: PrivateInternetAccess (semi supported)
 VPN Provider: IP Vanish (semi supported)
+VPN Provider: UseNet (semi supported)

 # LinuxVPNKillswitch (vswitch)
 **vswitch**: "VPN kill Switch"
 A Linux VPN killswitch designed, primarily, for OpenVPN via NordVPN hosting.

-This script was written natively on Solus OS built with compatibility in-mind for Debian based systems.
+This script was written natively on Solus OS built with compatibility in-mind for Debian & Arch based systems.

 The methodology employed is to utilize ufw, an uncomplicated firewall, to block out all traffic not traveling through tun+ (tun0).
 In the event of a VPN disconnect all traffic will be blocked via firewall until either the connection is reestablished or the vswitch is disabled.